arwes/arwes/ROADMAP.md

 ### Q2

+- Arwes core components.
+    - [ ] Define the core UI components to modularize, independent of the design system variation used with the Arwes UI components.
+    - [ ] Develop the `@arwes/core` package with the core UI components.
+- Arwes UI components.
+    - [ ] Define the UI components to implement the specified Arwes design system.
+    - [ ] Develop the `@arwes/arwes` package with the UI components.
 - [ ] Arwes UI components integration testing.
 - [ ] Create user guides documents where to specify how to use the framework.
 - [ ] Develop the website _arwes.dev_ for Arwes v1.0 to document the project